-Warren W. Hanson is President and CEO of the Greater Minnesota Housing Fund based in Minneapolis.
+Warren W. Hanson retired as President and CEO of the Greater Minnesota Housing Fund based in Minneapolis.
 He holds a Bachelor degree from Augsburg College in Minneapolis and a Master of Science degree from Pratt Institute in New York.

-Nicole Hudson works as the Front Desk Manager, Operations at Lifion by ADP in New York, New York.
+Nicole Hudson has held professional roles in a variety of industries, including in human capital management solutions.
 She has a Master of Arts and a Bachelor of Arts, both from Brooklyn College, Brooklyn, New York.